KESTIO

-1-Managing means helping salespeople
+1-Managing means helping sales representatives

-In brief
+In summary

 Une Direction Commerciale intérimaire pour (presque) tout faire ?